L3HIST

 What is taught in courses varies from year to year.
 This course could include:

 1. The decision to drop the Atomic Bomb on Japan and the ethics behind the decision.
+Was this the best course of action or were there better alternatives?

 2. Contested History - the Partition of Palestine and the creation of the State of Israel.
+How does this event continue to affect the lives of people today?

 3. An individual Historical Inquiry into an event or place of significance to New Zealanders.